What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 The Telegraph’s website includes articles from the print editions of The Daily Telegraph and The Sunday Telegraph, as well as web-only content (breaking news, features, picture galleries, and blogs).
 The site was named UK Consumer Website of the Year in 2007 and 2009 by the Association of Online Publishers.
 In May 2011, The Telegraph became one of the first publications to offer in-app subscriptions via Apple’s App Store.

-The Telegraph instituted a metered-model pay plan for its website in 2013
+The Telegraph instituted a metered-model pay plan for its website in 2013, becoming the first UK general-interest newspaper to do so.

 The Telegraph is generally recognized as a conservative-leaning paper, leading Private Eye to dub it the “Torygraph.”
 (According to a MORI survey conducted in 2005, 64 percent of Telegraph readers intended to support the Conservative Party in the UK’s coming elections.)
 Perhaps the paper’s most notable work of recent journalism was its publication, in May 2009, of details of MPs’ expense claims — an investigation that led to a number of high-profile resignations in Parliament, from both the ruling Labor administration and the Conservative opposition.